ElectricalGang

 Electrical circuits can also be damaged due to mechanical failure, thermal loss, electrical loss, and winding distortion.
 Therefore the operation of the transformer should be checked using the transformer testing procedure to avoid failure.

 It is necessary to test the transformer to determine the specificity and performance of the electrical transformer.
 The transformer should be tested during the manufacturing process to meet the special design and specificity.
-In today’s article we will see what is transformer testing and what are its types and today we will get an overview of transformer testing.
+In today’s article, we will see what is transformer testing and what are its types and today we will get an overview of transformer testing.

 Types of Transformer Testing: